This spot has been added by

 A tiny juvenile yellow boxfish hiding below a massive porous coral.

-How to get to Petani Beach snorkeling spot?
+How to get to the Petani Beach snorkeling spot

 Water entrance for snorkeling Petani Beach

-We recommend entering the water in front of the Petani Beach Chalets, on the left side of the buoys that mark the boat channel.
+You can enter the water in front of the former Petani Beach Chalets, on the left side of the buoys that mark the boat channel.

 Petani Beach snorkeling exploration tips

-We advise you to focus on the reef that extends to the east of Petani Beach Chalets.
-It is in this area that the most beautiful corals have grown.
+We advise you to focus on the reef that extends to the east of Petani Beach Chalets, and on the dive school house reef to the east of Alunan Resort.
+It is in these areas that the most beautiful corals have grown.

 Coral reef at Petani Beach